 There are 2 ways to practice this drill;

 - Controlled speed: Dribble through the gates while concentrating equally on speed and control.
-Having the ball close to your feet at all times is not necessary but you must always have the ball under complete control.
+Having the ball close to your feet is not necessary, but you must always have the ball under complete control.
 Increase speed each time you complete a run-through

-- All-out speed: Take as few touches as possible and get through each gate as quickly as you can.
+- All-out speed: Take as few touches as possible and get through each gate quickly.
 You must stay within the lane at all times.
-This is harder than it looks as one poor touch can set you outside of the lane
+This is harder than it looks, as one poor touch can set you outside the lane.

 This drill is fantastic for developing speed and control.
-Dribbling through the gates means that the player must be aware of their position, while also controlling the ball, and moving at high speed.
+Dribbling through the gates means the player must be aware of their position while also controlling the ball and moving at high speed.

 See 2:22 of the video below for demonstrations of each of these variations;